 52 in 52: February Books Read

 Like last year, I'm embarking on the 52 books in 52 weeks challenge.
 I'm actually going to aim for 75 books this year as the big goal, but I'll be happy if I can average a book a week.
 For the most part, this month's themes were food and fantasy.

 David Bowie's death hit me much harder than I could have anticipated.
 I was still basking in the amazingness of Blackstar, telling everyone I knew that they needed to go buy it, that I thought it was the best Bowie album yet.
 I certainly didn't expect it to be his last.
 I could write a whole post on how much he has impacted my life but I think everyone is starting to weary of the collective mourning that Bowie fans are going through.
 Instead, I wanted to share another place where he inspired me.
 A few years ago, he shared a list of his 100 favorite books, and of course, it's going around again.
 It was another poignant reminder of why I admired him so much.
 It got me to thinking about my own voracious reading habit.
 If I had to list my 100 favorites, what would they be?
-I found that it was a hard list to come up with--I have read SO many books.
-In recent years my reading time has dwindled but I bet on average, over the years, I have read 75-100 books a year.
-So which of those has really stayed with me?
+I found that it was a hard list to come up with--I have read SO many books and when I used to have time, I could easily finish a book a day.
+Alas, writing books cuts into the reading time these days.
+But out of those several thousands of books that I've read, which of those has really stayed with me?

 Last year I had a few goals that I wanted to meet related to reading and writing, some of which I accomplished and some that I didn't.
 However, I did: